dustinpfister/blog_posts/_posts/threejs-cone.md

 ### Source code examples are also on Github

 The source code examples that I made for this post are also up on Github in my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-cone).
+This is also where I place the source code examples for my [many other blog posts on threejs](/categories/three-js/).

 ### Check your version numbers